KonstantineDM/-JavaScript-Email-Client/README.md

 Created as part of my learning JavaScript according to Specification of "Project 3" of Harvard's course "CS50’s Web Programming with Python and JavaScript".
 Intended for educational purposes only, as a personal perspective on a solution to this course's project (do not use this code if you are currently trying to figure the solution out, first try to solve everything yourself!).

+### Mind that this is my first JavaScript project and thus is subject to contain bugsand/or ineffective code.

 Of course it is all client-side, no real emails are being sent.
 All users and their emails are stored in a django's database.